 When it comes to delivering the highest quality for your audio format, it’s the little things that can get in the way.
 Some of these include sibilance and popping sounds, which often arise when you’re recording speech.

 As the name suggests, popping refers to any pop sound that can occur when a speaker uses heavy consonants.
 On the other hand, sibilance consists of s, t, and z sounds in your recording, which can create listener fatigue.

 No audio format you choose will help avoid these issues, which is why you need to find ways to eliminate them before exportation.
 For example, you can use Dolby’s plosive and sibilance reduction feature to remove unwanted speaker sounds.

 The right audio format will always vary from project to project.
 These factors can include whether you plan to edit the recording or publish your content on the internet.
 And by using the right tools at your disposal, you can always enhance the audio format you choose to ensure the highest quality.

 Doing both will get you the best of both worlds and deliver an exceptional listening experience.
-To learn more about how you can optimize your audio, check out the Dolby Media Processing API today.
+To learn more about how you can optimize your audio, check out the Dolby Media APIs today.